 Partaking in a short fast can help you enter ketosis initially, or help you get back into ketosis after a carb-laden meal.
 Plus, both the keto diet and intermittent fasting have similar health benefits.

 Below, you’ll learn exactly what intermittent fasting is, its associated health benefits, and how it can be a great supplement to the keto diet.

 Basics of Intermittent Fasting

-There are different types of intermittent fasting, but the most common involves only eating within a certain window of time each day.
-For example, you might only eat between 12pm and 6pm each day, giving you a 6-hour “feeding” window when you eat all of your calories for the day.
-That means you’ll be fasting for 18 hours in between.
-Your intermittent fasting ratio would then be 18/6.
+There are different types of intermittent fasting, but the most common involves only eating within a certain window of time — commonly referred to as your “eating window” — each day.
+For example, you might only eat between 12 p.m. and 6 p.m. each day.
+This would put your fasting window at 18 hours, causing your intermittent fasting ratio to be 18/6.

 Benefits of Fasting on the Keto Diet